Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Sunflowers Are Loved Around the World

 Large, beautiful sunflowers are loved worldwide, and there are over 60 different types of them with a variety of beneficial properties, so what's not to love?
 They are cultivated for their seeds, which have become a very popular snack food for people everywhere, and although they are native to North America, the commercialization of the crop actually began in Russia.
-The people there could thank (believe it or not) Peter the Great who fell in love with the flowers in Holland and took seeds back home to Russia, where they began to cultivate them on what grew to be a very large, lucrative commercial scale (over two million acres a year).
+The people there could thank (believe it or not) Peter the Great, who fell in love with the flowers in Holland and took seeds back home to Russia, where they began to cultivate them in what grew to be a very large, lucrative commercial scale (over two million acres a year).

 Possibly, they realized earlier than Americans that the seed is a good source of selenium, which has been proven to be beneficial in the fight against cancer, but that is simply conjecture on our part due to the fact that Americans first began using it as chicken feed.
 The seeds also contain magnesium and copper, two minerals good for your bones.